GetSomeRest/tutorial-aspnet-view.and.data.api/readme.md

-#Autodesk View and Data API client sample using ASP.NET Webform
+#Autodesk View and Data API Client Sample using ASP.NET Webform

 ##Description

-This is an ASP.NET Webform sample that will show you how to embed 3D models into the Autodesk viewer on a web page.
+This is an ASP.NET Webform sample that shows how to embed 3D models into the Autodesk viewer on a web page.

 ##Dependencies